arunkusuma74/KDD_project/README.md

 ### Reporting Problems

-## Difficulties in Visualization: However, it was difficult to visualize complicated models and clarity required extra effort.
+**Difficulties in Visualization:**  It was difficult to visualize complicated models and clarity required extra effort.

-## Controversial Conclusions: Sometimes different models gave conflicting results, thus making it hard to establish consistent conclusions.
+**Controversial Conclusions:** Sometimes different models gave conflicting results, thus making it hard to establish consistent conclusions.